mailerlite/laravel-elasticsearch/README.md

 ### Lumen

-If you work with Lumen, please register the LumenServiceProvider:
+If you work with Lumen, please register the LumenServiceProvider in `bootstrap/app.php`:

 ```php
 $app->register(Cviebrock\LaravelElasticsearch\LumenServiceProvider::class);